xyflow/xyflow/README.md

 npm install react-flow-renderer
 ```

-## Usage
+# Usage

-This is a very basic example of how to use react-flow.
+This is a very basic example of how to use React Flow.
 There are more advanced examples in the [example](/example/src) folder.

 ```javascript
 import React from 'react';